fgrandel/meteor-versioning/README.md

 `undo()` (or `redo()`).

-Meteor's 'last-write-wins' default conflict resolution mechanism does not work well when you have many users working on the same few objects.
+Meteor's 'last-write-wins' default conflict resolution mechanism does not work well when you have many users working on a few objects.
 Conflicting changes will simply replace each other without trying to intelligently guess how changes could be "merged" to better reflect the intent of collaborating users.

-We replace this default behavior with fully automatic conflict resolution preserving causality and intent.
+We replace this default behavior with an improved conflict resolution mechanism preserving causality and intent.
 This is achieved with a technology that is equivalent to "[Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation)" (OT), called "[Commutative Replicated Data Types](http://hal.inria.fr/docs/00/44/59/75/PDF/icdcs09-treedoc.pdf)" (CRDT).
 The net effect is that concurrent updates from different clients to the same collection object will not